Check Out What Whales Are Doing With UPST - Benzinga

 - Barclays downgraded its action to Equal-Weight with a price target of $35

-- Wedbush has decided to maintain their Underperform rating on Upstart Hldgs, which currently sits at a price target of $35.
+- JMP Securities has decided to maintain their Market Outperform rating on Upstart Hldgs, which currently sits at a price target of $70.

-- Citigroup has decided to maintain their Buy rating on Upstart Hldgs, which currently sits at a price target of $180.
+- Atlantic Equities downgraded its action to Neutral with a price target of $45

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.